flaksp/openapi-ts-redoc/SECURITY.md

 ## Supported Versions

-We maintain only latest version of library.
+We maintain only latest version of the library.
 We are watching for latest changes made in [ReDoc](https://github.com/Redocly/redoc) and [`@kojidev/openapi-ts`](https://github.com/kojidev/openapi-ts).

 ## Reporting a Vulnerability